 Nuremberg: IZN Helpdesk

 Lange Gasse 20 Nuremberg

-As a doctoral candidate, you must also pay the semester fees paid by undergraduates (this includes the cost of your basic semester ticket).
+As a doctoral student, you must also pay the semester fees paid by undergraduates (this includes the cost of your basic semester ticket).

 Questions on admission